 Deeper into the dictionary

 With one semester of French and one of Spanish, Second Graders add to their vocabulary by focusing on food and plants.
 They also deepen their word base in categories that are already familiar.
 Students also learn more common phrases and commands and learn about heritage as part of their culture study.
-In Fourth Grade, they choose a language to continue to study for the rest of their journey at ACDS.
+In Fifth Grade, they choose a language to continue to study for the rest of their journey at ACDS.

 Creative expression is on fire in Second Grade, whether in music, art, drama, or technology.
 Left: The play they perform in the annual Lower School Shakespeare Festival, A Midsummer Night’s Dream, appeals to the poetic nature of this age group.